odradev/casper-contract-schema/README.md

   session context.
 - `access` - Access control for the entry point.
 It can be `public` or `group` with a list of groups.

+### Errors
+Errors are a list of custom errors that the contract may revert with.
+Each error has following properties:
+- `name` - Name of the error.
+- `description` - Description of the error.
+- `discriminant` - Discriminant of the error.

 ### Events
 Events are a list of named types.
 Each event has following properties: